bertman12/wc3-invasion-defense/README.md

 ========= give players some starter items, that can't be dropped. it will allow them to choose a kind of starting bonus. bonus hero stats; bonus economic stuff(maybe some free laborers); bonus units?
 Perhaps I can do this after every night?

 add gift of fire, which is temporary immolation buff

+==brew master can build kegs which have tranquility abiltiy, no mana regen, able to be used twice every night

+pitlord gets to summon a demon tower, which also spawns some demons for him to use - perhaps give them hero armor

+===maybe also add temporary spawns with mana shield on them

+add button to move all combat units or attack move. also make it so you can do it only for units in 3600 range of your hero as well.

+add some javelin throwers with 50% bash chance for 50 bonus damage and they have armor corruption on their attacks

+add upgrade, plentiful slaves - reduces food cost of acolyte slave laborers

+add camera control